Linear-Delay Enumeration for Minimal Steiner Problems

 Kimelfeld and Sagiv~\cite{Kimelfeld:Efficiently:2008} observed that enumerating \emph{$K$-fragments} for a set of keywords $K$ in data graphs is a core component in several keyword search systems.
-A data graph consists of two types of nodes: structural nodes and keyword nodes, which can be modeled as a graph with terminal vertices.
+A data graph is a graph that consists of two types of nodes: structural nodes and keyword nodes, and each keyword node corresponds to some keyword in $K$.
+A $K$-fragment is a subtree in a data graph that contains all keyword nodes for $K$ and no proper subtree that contains them.
 There are several types of $K$-fragments, \emph{undirected $K$-fragments}, \emph{strong $K$-fragments}, and \emph{directed $K$-fragments}.
 In a graph-theoretic term, they are equivalent to \emph{Steiner trees}, \emph{terminal Steiner trees}, and \emph{directed Steiner trees}, respectively.

-Given an undirected graph $G = (V, E)$ and a subset of vertices $W \subseteq V$, called \emph{terminals}, the \emph{Steiner tree problem} asks to find a Steiner subgraph of $(G, W)$ that has a minimum number of edges.
-Here, a \emph{Steiner subgraph} of $(G, W)$ is a subgraph of $G$ such that for every pair of terminals, the subgraph has a path between them.
-Since every solution to this problem is a tree, the problem is usually called the (minimum) Steiner tree problem.
-Given this, we particularly say that if Steiner subgraphs form trees, then they are \emph{Steiner trees} of $(G, W)$.
+Given an undirected graph $G = (V, E)$ and a subset of vertices $W \subseteq V$, called \emph{terminals}, the \emph{Steiner tree problem} asks to find a Steiner tree of $(G, W)$ that has a minimum number of edges.
+Here, a \emph{Steiner tree} of $(G, W)$ is a subtree of $G$ that contains all terminals.
 The Steiner tree problem is a classical combinatorial optimization problem and has arisen in several areas~\cite{DBLP:journals/ipl/LinX02,Brazil2001,DBLP:journals/mp/GrotschelMW97,Kimelfeld:Efficiently:2008,DBLP:conf/pods/KimelfeldS06}.
 This problem is shown to be \NP-hard in Karp's seminal work~\cite{Karp:Reducibility:1972} and has been studied from several perspectives, such as approximation algorithms~\cite{Byrka:Steiner:2013,Goemans:Matroids:2012}, parameterized algorithms~\cite{DBLP:journals/networks/DreyfusW71}, and algorithms in practice~\cite{Beyer:Strong:2019,DBLP:conf/aaai/IwataS19,Sasaki:Cost:2021}.
 There are also many variants of this problem.
 See~\cite{Hauptmann:compendium:2015}, for a compendium on variants of the Steiner tree problem.